DuPage County Salvation Army assistance programs.

 Services offered by the Salvation Army provide assistance in an emergency to DuPage Illinois families.
-Some of the more common requests are for housing, food, Christmas assistance, and emergency funds for paying rent or heating bills.
-Case managers will try to provide help, or if they can’t then clients may be referred to other Wheaton or DuPage County assistance programs or non-profit organizations.
+Some of the more common requests, in which the Salvation Army may help, are for housing, food, Christmas assistance, and emergency funds for paying rent or heating bills.
+There are also basic needs provided, ranging from free Christmas toys or food to winter coats, hot meals, homeless shelters or low income back to school supply assistance programs.

 Many of the local Salvation Army resources are administered from Family Services Centers.
 These DuPage locations offer help to those in need by offering several assistance programs and services.

 - The centers will often have free food banks and/or soup kitchens.
 Usually a free noon-time meal or lunch will be provided to seniors, the low income, or homeless.
 Canned food items are distributed too.

 - The Salvation Army will have information on local shelters in Dupage County and the Chicago suburbs.
 Many provide temporary housing for children, women, single mothers, and even intact families.